What To Wear For Winter In Chicago?

 Mittens are preferred for warmth, but urban living sometimes still requires use of fingers, if gloves, so be it.
 Pull the long sleeve shirt, then the sweater out through the cuffs of the coat, as far up to your fingers as you can, and then pull the glove or the mitten on over all that cloth.
 Then, tuck the glove or mitten into the cuff of the coat if you can.
 You’re a lil bug in a rug.

 Other pieces of advice for braving the cold include: Bourbon!
 Staying inside and Chicago’s favorite answer of all: eating.
 What are some other hints to staying warm in this lovely city of ours?
-Do you have any other hints for staying braving this weather?
+Do you have any other hints for what to wear for winter in Chicago?